Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Numerical Results

-With this background, now we turn to solve the HJB equation~\eqref{eq:hjb} numerically with different methods.
 We set the target density $p_0(x)$ needed in the terminal condition of the PDE as the density of a Gaussian mixture model (GMM) in 100 dimensions with five components, with means $\mu^{(k)}_0$ uniformly sampled within \([-1, 1]\) in each dimension and a diagonal covariance matrix $\Sigma^{(k)}_0 = 2\II_d$, $k=1,\dots,5$.
 The weight $ w_k $ for each component is randomly initialized and then normalized.
 Under the OU process~\eqref{eq:OU_for_sampling}, we have

 Here $p(x;\mu, \Sigma)$ denotes the density of a multivariate Gaussian distribution $\mathcal{N}(\mu, \Sigma)$.
 The mean and covariance of each component at time $t$ are explicitly known as

 According to our derivation above, the exact solution is $u^*(t, x) = -\log p(T-t, x)$.